TANZANIA'S WILDLIFE NEEDS CONNECTED FORESTS

 THREATENED WITH EXTINCTION

-Previous
+Previous slide

-Next
+Next slide

-Importantly, the surviving forests are in fragmentssetting the stage for a cascade of impending extinctions over time.
-Given the high density of speciesthis area is likely to suffer more plant and vertebrate extinction for a given loss of habitat than other hotspots.
-As Tanzania’s population continues to grow, the pressures on the forests will become even more significant.
+Importantly, the surviving forests areĀ in fragments,Ā setting the stage forĀ a cascade of impending extinctions over time.Ā Given the high density of species,Ā this area is likelyĀ to sufferĀ moreĀ plantĀ and vertebrate extinction for a given loss of habitatĀ than otherĀ hotspots.Ā As Tanzaniaā€™s population continues to grow, the pressures on the forests will become even more significant.Ā

-We are actively working on three corridors in Tanzania – two in the Usambara Mountains close gaps in the forest caused by forest fires and one in the Udzungwa Mountains helps elephants move safely between two national parks.
+We are actively working on three corridors in Tanzania – two in the Usambara Mountains close gaps in the forest caused by forest fires and one in the UdzungwaĀ Mountains helps elephants move safely between two national parks.

 Connecting Tanzania’s Forests